kendayao/ChatterBox/README.md

 ## Description

 Chatterbox is a responsive web application that allows you to chat online with a friend.
-You will experience modern design with normal chat functionality!
+You will experience modern design with traditional chat functionality!

 ## Table of Contents